-Types of Ecommerce Websites
+Types of Ecommerce Websites Explained with Examples

 The demand for ecommerce is booming, with analysts anticipating retail ecommerce to reach $4.13 trillion this year.
 Online shopping delivers many benefits to buyers and sellers alike.
 For customers, buying on an ecommerce website offers the exceptional convenience of browsing their favorite products and buying the deals with a few clicks.
 For retailers, ecommerce makes their businesses accessible 24/7, letting them monetize their businesses and engage the audience simultaneously.
 Today, you can come across various types of ecommerce companies selling online.
-Do you plan to start selling online as well?
+Do you plan to build an ecommerce website as well?
 Before you proceed, it is vital to understand the difference between major types of ecommerce business models and types of ecommerce websites adopting those business models.
 Let’s explore different categories and examples of ecommerce businesses.

 Ecommerce Business Model vs Website Type